This cover is so beautiful, first of all. Let’s get that out of the way.

 One Stupid Thing focuses on three friends who spend summers on a Nantucket island.
 During one of those summers, a tragedy happens that they each believe they are directly responsible for.
 So, they have a secret.
 Then they meet a new girl who may have some answers for them.
 They spend the rest of the novel investigating this tragedy to see what place they really had in the grand narrative.

 Honestly, this story was almost really cool.
 It set up a lot of interesting and intriguing plot points that ultimately either fell flat or petered into something far less interesting.
-The idea of them sharing this secret sounds fascinating, until you realize they all are so ready to spill the secret to the first person who will listen.
-And they have to, because that’s how the story progresses, but it made that element not as interesting as it could have been.
+The idea of them sharing this secret sounds fascinating, until you realize they are all so ready to spill the secret to the first person who will listen.
+And they have to, because that’s how the story progresses.

 The actual mystery itself was never very mysterious.
 I mean, there really is only one villain presented so it’s pretty clear that it probably had something to do with him.
 Turns out, it did.
 Maybe the who isn’t supposed to be the mystery, maybe the what or the why is supposed to be the mystery, but that in itself isn’t nearly as interesting.
 Why the guy did what he did didn’t interest me nearly as much as who possibly could have had a hand in this accident.